 As we reflect on the causes and devastating casualties of The Great War – the “war to end all wars” – the success of the alliance of the United States and Great Britain during the war can be traced back to the “firm and universal peace” that has most often existed between the United States and Great Britain since 1814.
 One hundred years after the Armistice, both countries and much of Europe are marking this important anniversary.
 The United States World War One Centennial Commission has lead the way for America, marking significant moments of the U.S. participation in the war.
 The United Kingdom, equally, has had special events since the summer of 2014.
 And the countries of Europe that engaged in World War I have hosted and will host many similar commemorations.

-The tolling of bells will take place at 11:00 a.m. local time, all across America and Europe, in remembrance of those who served and sacrificed.
+The tolling of bells will took place at 11:00 a.m. local time, all across America and Europe, in remembrance of those who served and sacrificed.
 For more information, please visit the United States World War One Centennial Commission website.

 “The War, The Great War, The First World War,” Stuart Lee, http://ww1centenary.oucs.ox.ac.uk/memoryofwar/the-war-the-great-war-the-first-world-war/.